Empowering Practitioners. Elevating Real-World Applications.

 1 Learning

 In this deeply personal and insightful session, William Keeley shares his lived experiences as an autistic individual navigating rejection in education, employment, and social interactions.
 Despite being highly qualified and educated, William faced repeated barriers to accessing meaningful work, highlighting systemic issues in how society perceives and values neurodivergent individuals.
 Through perseverance, resourcefulness, and self-advocacy, William ultimately carved out his own path to success, building a career in electronics and computer repair.
-This presentation will explore the challenges autistic individuals face in the workforce, the impact of rejection, and the importance of resilience and creativity in overcoming systemic barriers.
-Attendees will gain practical insights into how to support autistic individuals in professional and educational settings and learn strategies for fostering inclusivity, opportunity, and acceptance.

 PRESENTER(S)